chriseyre2000/home_server/README.md

   message: Internet connection is down
 ```

+You can have multiple of these block (but the names must be unique).

+To test a vpn find an http get url that is only visible when the vpn is up!

 I am working on getting the process names to be defined so that :observer.start displays name processes.